antoncoding/evm-codeact/README.md

 ## Development

-Contributions are welcome!
-This project showcases the capabilities of the CodeAct architecture, which is used by [Manus](https://manus.im/), a recently popular AI agent platform.
+This project serves as a demonstration of CodeAct's capabilities in the Web3 space.
+It shows how an AI agent can effectively analyze and interact with smart contracts by leveraging its ability to write and understand code.

 To run the tests:
 ```bash